 Our headquarters and our principal product development facilities are located in Beijing.
-We have leased approximately 31,000 square meters of office space, including Beijing, Tianjin, Chengdu, Shanghai and Hangzhou as of December 31, 2015.
-These leases vary in duration from one to three years.
+As of December 31, 2018, we have leased approximately 36,000 square meters of office space in multiple cities, including Beijing, Tianjin, Shanghai, Hangzhou, Shenyang and Chengdu.
+These leases have various expiration dates of until 2023.
 In addition, SINA allocates rental expenses to us for some of its office space where SINA employees devote part of their time to providing services to us or where SINA shares certain office space with us for our employees to use.

-The servers that we use to provide our products and services are primarily maintained at China Telecom and China Unicom branches in cities across China, including Beijing, Shanghai, Guangzhou and Tianjin, as well as servers located at various internet data centers in Taipei, Taiwan, San Jose, California and Hong Kong.
-We share the use of these servers with SINA under a transitional services agreement.
-Maintenance and repair are the responsibility of SINA employees for the time being, and these services are also governed by the transitional services agreement.
+The servers that support our products and services are primarily maintained at China Telecommunications Corporation, or China Telecom, and China Unicom branches in cities across China, including Beijing, Shanghai, Guangzhou and Tianjin, as well as servers located at various internet data centers in Taipei, Santa Clara, California and Hong Kong.
+We share the use of domestic servers with SINA during the ordinary course of our business.
+Maintenance and repair are the responsibility of SINA employees for the time being.
 See "Item 7.B.
-Major Shareholders and Related Party Transactions-Related Party Transactions-Our Relationship with SINA-Transitional Services Agreement."
+Major Shareholders and Related Party Transactions-Related Party Transactionship with SINA."